hning86/azuremlps/README.md

 This commandlet leverages the config.json file.

 #### Update-AmlExperimentModule
+This commandlet finds all modules, or modules with a specfic name in an experiment, checks to see if a new version exists in the worspace, and if so, update the experiment graph with the new version.
 ```
 # Get the metadata of the Experiment named 'xyz' in the Workspace
 $exp = Get-AmlExperiment | where Description -eq 'xyz'